Increasing awareness of environmental sustainability through our programmes whilst minimising the environmental impact of our operations.

 We have a responsibility to understand and minimise our own impact on the environment and an opportunity to influence positively our industry and audiences.
 Through our reach and value chain, we have the chance to create long-term change by bringing environmental awareness and sustainable behaviour into the heart of popular culture.

-at the beginning of the production process to predict the expected carbon footprint helps production teams to identify opportunities for improvement and to take steps to lower the eventual carbon footprint, so reducing the impact on the environment.
+at the beginning of the production process to predict the expected carbon footprint helps production teams identify opportunities for improvement and take steps to lower the eventual carbon footprint, so reducing the impact on the environment.

-Beyond our own direct activity, we engage with the wider programme making community through the Social Partnership to ensure understanding of our expectations and commitment to greener programming and we actively promote and encourage our own Studios and independent production companies who create programmes for us, to use the tools available to manage and minimise their environmental impacts.
+Commissioning Commitments to ensure understanding of our expectations and commitment to greener programming.
+We also actively promote and encourage our own Studios and independent production companies who create programmes for us to use the tools available to manage and minimise their environmental impacts.

 Beyond making changes to our buildings and equipment, we know that one of the most powerful ways to affect change is to empower our teams to make more sustainable choices every day.